HemingwayLee/electron-showcase/authWithSvr/README.md

 }
 ```

-* we need to setup another django server `csrfTests` for testing

 # How
+* we need to setup another django server `django-cheatsheet/auth/csrfTests` for testing

 ```
 npm install